J95Ortiz/Real-Madrid-Quiz/README.md

 2. [**The Quiz Page**](quiz.html)

-The Results Screen will be displayed to the User once they have completed the quiz, and is part of the [quiz.html](quiz.html) file.
+The Results Screen will be displayed to the User once they have completed the quiz, but is part of the [quiz.html](quiz.html) file.

 The code in [script.js](script.js) checks whether all the questions have been answered using the _displayNext()_ & _resetState()_ functions.
 Once this is done, by combining these functions with the _gameScore()_ function, the question element is replaced with the User's score.
 The User will also see a message is displayed alongside the score which changes depending on how many questions they got right.